trevorld/pnpmisc/README.md

 * I prefer to print cards duplex.
 To forgive a bit of front-back printing drift there should be enough bleed around the cards and any cross hairs should just be on one side.
 * I prefer when folding to know where I should line up the (trimmed) paper edge.

+The pdf editing functions in this package have the following conventions which allow them to be chained:

+* The input filename is the first positional argument.
+* The output filename is the second positional argument and if unspecified defaults to `tempfile(fileext=".pdf")`.
+* All other arguments must be named.
+* Returns the output filename invisibly.

 ## <a name="installation">Installation</a>